EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 OrientationParallel to the lower leg

-TestPlantar flexion of foot with emphasis on pulling heel upward more than pushing forefoot down.
-Apply pressure against the forefoot as well as calcaneus
+TestPlantar flexion of the foot with an emphasis on pulling the heel upward more than pushing the forefoot down.
+Apply pressure against the forefoot as well as calcaneus.

 Gastrocnemius Lateralis